Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

 Citibank is one of the most recognised financial brand names on the international stage, and its classically designed credit card offerings (in function) have proven to be a hit with all age groups.
 With a Citibank card in your wallet, you can expect serious gains in terms of cashback, rewards points and miles.
 There’s a card for every aspect of lifestyle need.

-Here is a summary list of the best Citibank credit cards in Singapore in 2020.
+Here is a summary of the best Citibank credit cards in Singapore in 2021.

 - Best for low spenders: Citi SMRT Card